CutmanCometh/AngularAppTemplate/README.md

 -All a simple module and main controller are setup.
 You just need to change the names to suit your project.

+-A directory structure is setup to allow your project to grow arbitrarily large.

 -ng-cloak is installed in CSS and ready to use.

 -This template uses SASS.